shillhouse/crossword/README.md

 For all the broke survivors.
 Based on [@wiseley's javascript crossword](https://github.com/wiseley/javascript-crossword).
 [Play now.](https://crossword.goodshillhunting.com)

-You can also [download a print version](crypto-crossword.pdf) for playing when the power goes out.
+You can also [download a print version](crypto-crossword.pdf) for playing when the power goes out and all the chains stop working.

 ---